koding/kdlearn/guides/old-koding-migrate/index.md

 unique and you know it best so we thought it would be best for you to migrate your data and at a time when it was convient for you.

-That being said, we still wanted to help as much as we can so we have written a migration script that will assist you with the data migration.
+That being said, we still wanted to help as much as we can so are providing you with a migration script that will assist you with the data migration.
 This script will copy the home directory and any updated file across the entire VM file tree of your old VM to the `/home/<username>/Backup/<old-vm-name>` folder of your new VM.